 14. Brian Solis – An Authoritative Voice

 Authority is something that is earned, not given.
-There are things you can do to speed up your growth, such as proving your authority in each post you publish.
+There are things you can do to speed up your growth, such as proving your authority in each post you publish, just as there’s more than one marketing strategy out there that might work well specifically for you.

-Brian Solis does a nice job of this by taking a unique view on topics that are anything but mainstream.
+Brian Solis does a nice job of helping you prove your authority by taking a unique view on topics that are anything but mainstream.

 For instance, you won’t find many blogs with titles such as “The Embrace: Creating Experiences that Nurture Attention into Engagement.”